A Melbourne Mystery: Production

+The film was shot in Melbourne.
 A. Sculthorpe, who worked on the movie, remembers the film as being "a little starved because of the promoters lack of finance" but said it "compared favourably with the Importations of the time."
 He also recalled shooting a sequence involving a brawl in Swanston Street which resulted in police trying to arrest the actors.

 Reception

 According to Sculthorpe "it was a good picture but the exhibitors gave us little encouragement."

+Gavin said "it opened at Hoyt’s, Bourke Street, and ran for a week to big business, after which we played the suburban shows."